lucasjellema/katacoda-scenarios/introduction-fn/step2.md

 There are other user specifiable properties that can be defined in the yaml file for a function.
 We do not need those for this simple example.

-The package.json file is present in (most) Node applications: it specifies all the NPM dependencies for your Node function - on third party libraries and also on the Fn FDK for Node.
+The package.json file is present in (most) Node applications: it specifies all the NPM dependencies for your Node function - on third party libraries and also on the Fn FDK for Node (@fnproject/fdk).

 `cat package.json`{{execute}}